NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Duskwalker Ghost Hunter.md

     desc: "  The duskwalker's weapons have the benefits of the _[[Equipment/Ghost Touch|Ghost Touch]]_ property rune on attacks against incorporeal undead."

   - name: "Spirit Hunter"
-    desc: "`pf2:1`  The duskwalker designates a single creature they can observe as their prey.\nThe duskwalker gains a +2 circumstance bonus to Deception checks, Intimidation checks, and Stealth checks against their prey and to any check to Recall Knowledge about it, and deal an additional 2 spirit damage with all weapon Strikes against their prey.\nThese effects last until the duskwalker uses Spirit Hunter again."
+    desc: "`pf2:1`  The duskwalker designates a single creature they can observe as their prey.\n\nThe duskwalker gains a +2 circumstance bonus to Deception checks, Intimidation checks, and Stealth checks against their prey and to any check to Recall Knowledge about it, and deal an additional 2 spirit damage with all weapon Strikes against their prey.\n\nThese effects last until the duskwalker uses Spirit Hunter again."

   - name: "Spirit Shot"
-    desc: "`pf2:1`  **Frequency** once per round\n**Requirements** The duskwalker has designated a creature as their prey using Spirit Hunter\n**Effect** The duskwalker makes two ranged Strikes against their prey.
+    desc: "`pf2:1`  **Frequency** once per round\n\n**Requirements** The duskwalker has designated a creature as their prey using Spirit Hunter\n* * *\n\n**Effect** The duskwalker makes two ranged Strikes against their prey.
 If both Strikes hit, combine their damage for the purpose of resistances and weaknesses."

 ```